Awatere Fault: Eastern section

 The Eastern section of the fault runs from Molesworth Station to the coast, near White Bluffs, without significant segmentation.
-The Awatere River follows the trace of much of the eastern section of the fault, giving its name to the whole structure.
+Shallow-crust seismic studies in Cook Strait extend the fault about 20 km beyond White Bluffs into Cook Strait.
+The Awatere River, occupying the Awatere Valley, follows the trace of much of the eastern section of the fault, giving its name to the whole structure.